 - Lack of lubrication

 - Faulty internal mechanism causing the latch to get jammed

 To check if your door latch is jammed, apply pressure on the latch or try to move it in and out repeatedly.

 A misaligned strike plate can occur due to an improperly-installed door, or when the wooden door inflates from moisture.
 In fact, if the strike plate is too far back, too high, or too low, it cannot accommodate the latch whenever you try to close the door.

 As the latch wouldn’t shoot into its designated hole, it wouldn’t retract the latch unless the knob is turned.

 Unless you reinstall the entire door latch and knob properly, this issue could happen again and again.

 A door latch has many moving parts.
 The broken part could be the spindle hole, spindle, and other internal mechanisms of the door latch.
 Regardless of brand, if the mechanism inside is broken, it would result in a loose latch or difficulties in closing the door.

-If you looked at the strike plate, the door latch itself, and other door latch mechanism but continue to have issues, you might be focusing on the wrong thing.
+If you look at the strike plate, the door latch itself, and other door latch mechanisms but continue to have issues, you might be focusing on the wrong thing.